-I mix & master music for post-punk/new wave and rock/indie bands looking to take their music career to the next stage by getting signed to a record label.
-My background in BBC radio means that my mixes are radio-ready and have been used on commercial releases so, I can help bands produce a mix that will get them noticed.
+I mix & master music for post-punk/new wave and rock/indie bands.
+My background in BBC radio means my mixes are radio-ready and have been used on several commercial releases so I will help bands release a mix that will get them noticed.
 My mixes have been described as sounding "clear, modern" and "up-front".
 Credits & major artist experience.

 BBC and SAE London trained.
-I am a professional sound engineer with over 18 years experience working both in professional studios (Abbey Road, BBC Maida Vale) as well as smaller home studios and therefore, can help you achieve the sound for your music that currently only exists in your head.
-I will shape the sound of your recording using EQ, dynamics and effects until you're happy.
+I am a professional sound engineer with over 18 years experience working both in professional studios (Abbey Road, BBC Maida Vale) as well as smaller home studios.
+I'll shape the sound of your recording using EQ, dynamics, saturation and effects until you're 100% happy.

 I offer a free consultation prior to any booking.
 I can tell you where I feel your song needs sonic enhancement or even a re-recording of certain tracks.
 For mastering bookings, my free consultation will offer advice on your mix, if I feel the song could benefit from some mix changes before I begin mastering.

-As a mixing engineer, my talents lie with balancing your recorded, arranged and edited tracks into a professional sounding, radio-ready mix.
-Therefore, the production work should have already been done on any project you'd like me to work on.
+As a mixing engineer, my talents lie with balancing your recorded, arranged, tuned and edited tracks into a professional, radio-ready mix.
+The production work should have been completed on any project you'd like me to work on.